JasonLee-cp/JasonLee-cp.github.io/_posts/dev/deployment/2023-03-27-upload-ecr.md

 # 1. Introduction

-In the last post --LINK--, we dockerized our FastAPI project and ran it locally.
+In the [last post](https://noisrucer.github.io/dev/2023/03/25/dockerize/), we dockerized our FastAPI project and ran it locally.

 In this article, we'll upload our container to AWS ECR (Elastic Container Registry) which is a registry for container images like Docker Hub.
 Then, we will deploy our server ECS.